Product set growth in virtual subgroups of mapping class groups: Product set growth

 If $\omega(G,S)>1$ for some (equivalently any) finite generating set $S$, then $G$ has \emph{exponential growth}. \end{defn}

+\begin{rem} In the notation of product sets, it is easy to note that when $U=B_S(1)$ we will have that $U^n=B_S(n)$. \end{rem}

 The fact that $\omega(G,S)>1$ for some finite generating set if and only if it is true for every generating set is a standard result, and is not hard to check.
-As a result of only needing to prove this inequality for a single generating set, in many cases exponential growth tends to be a relatively easy property to prove.
-On the other hand, although this tells us that all finite generating sets will exhibit some kind of exponential growth, there is not necessarily any control over their rates of growth, which may be arbitrarily close to one.
+We therefore only need to prove this inequality for a single generating set, so in many cases exponential growth can be a relatively easy property to prove.
+On the other hand, although this tells us that all finite generating sets will exhibit some kind of exponential growth, there is not necessarily any control over their rates of growth, which may be arbitrarily close to 1.
 If we wish to have this type of control, then we will need to prove something stronger.

 \begin{defn} Let $G$ be a finitely generated group, and let

 The \emph{exponential growth rate of $G$} is

 If $\omega(G)>1$ then $G$ has \emph{uniform exponential growth}. \end{defn}